We have added size 3X and 4X t-shirts to the new Gitmo line at rushlimbaugh.com.

 We are just ramming it down the throats of these liberals.

-You don't like Gitmo Homo.
+You don't like Gitmo, Hama.

 They'll call it a torture facility and a security fence at Gitmo.

-Uh U.S. is holding about 520 foreign terrorist suspects there.
+U.S. is holding about 520 foreign terrorist suspects there.

-The announcement comes the same week that Vice President Cheney and Secretary of Defense Rumsfeld defended the jail after U.S. lawmakers said it was created an image problem for the U.S. Is there any doubt that the image problem that's been created for the U.S. has been created by Senator Durbin?
+The announcement comes the same week that Vice President Cheney and Secretary of Defense Rumsfeld defended the jail after U.S. lawmakers said it would created an image problem for the U.S. Is there any doubt that the image problem that's been created for the U.S. has been created by Senator Durbin?

-Before we get it, we got sound bites from the Senate floor yesterday.
+And there is, get this, folks, before we get it, we got sound bites from the Senate floor yesterday.

 I want to share it with you.